 - medicinal by function

 A product is medicinal by presentation if it gives the averagely well informed person the impression that the product treats or prevents disease, or they gain that impression.

 This means that if a person placing the product on the market, or the manufacturer, or a connected third party, expressly indicates or recommends the product for treating or preventing disease, the product is medicinal by presentation.
-This may be by via product labels, leaflets, advertisements or oral recommendations, or by other forms of literature relating to the product issued before, during or after the sale.
+This includes product labels, leaflets, websites and social media advertisements or oral recommendations, and any other forms of literature relating to the product issued before, during or after the sale.